 Okay, the picture is slightly blurry.
 However, the depicted icon is also vague for another reason.
 Because what does it mean?
 We see a seated person, a laptop, a book and headphones.
 But it’s not clear how these four relate to each other.

 On the train in which I was travelling, a discussion arose when someone asked two talking ladies to be silent ‘because this is a silence compartment”, pointing at the icon.
 I was sure that it was not, because that silence compartment was a few compartments away in the same train, with the words “stilte/silence” clearly written on the windwos.

-When I asked my question on Twitter, Dutch Railways repleid within five minutes (early on a Sunday morning; great invention, this Twitter).
+When I asked my question on Twitter, Dutch Railways replied within five minutes.
+Early on a Sunday morning; great invention, this Twitter.
 Indeed, the icon indicates a silence zone.
-There were several types of quiet zones on the same train because it was decided to add more than there were originally.
-But they agreed with me that it was confusing and I was thanked for the feedback: Dutch Railways are going to give it another critical look. that’s good, because silence compartements are a good idea and design icons can be lovely, but it doesn’t work if people have to guess about it.
+They told me there are several types of quiet zones on the same train because it was decided to add more than there were originally.
+But they agreed with me that it was confusing and I was thanked for the feedback.
+Dutch Railways are going to give it another critical look.
+That’s good, because silence compartements are a good idea and design icons can be lovely, but it doesn’t work if people have to guess about it.